Commitment to Police Accountability

 Involvement in the Formation of the Chicago Office of Police Accountability

 In the fall of 2017, Dean Creasie Finney Hairston was appointed to the Community Advisory Council for the Chicago Office of Police Accountability (COPA) and since that time has been actively involved in the council’s task of bringing the voices of community members to bear on COPA’s efforts toward more accountable policing.
+In the fall of 2020, she was appointed to COPA’s Community Policy Review Working Group, which assists COPA in promulgating effective policies that drive positive community and policing outcomes.

 Quote from Dean Hairston